HarrisonNoblett/ReadMe-Generator/README.md

-  # Title:
+  # Title: README Generator
-  *  README.md Generator

   ## Discription:
-  * In this Application your with be prompted with questions in the terminal and once completed they will creat a structerd README.md with the input that the user inputed.
+  * README Generator will prompt the user with questions in the terminal and print them out in a well structured README.md

   ## Table of Contents:
   * [Title](#Title)